-Nick McGOWAN (North-Eastern Metropolitan) (19:14): (1611) Minister, it is that time of the evening again.
+Nick McGOWAN (North-Eastern Metropolitan) (19:14): (1611) It is that time of the evening again.
 I have come back to the chamber, and I am completely reinvigorated.
-I am pleased to be here after five weeks of hard work and labour - labour, I would have to emphasise to you, is L-A-O-U-R or thereabouts.
+I am pleased to be here after five weeks of hard work and labour - labour, I would have to emphasise, is L-A-B-O-U-R, or thereabouts.
 I was never great at spelling, but there you go.
 I had a fantastic five weeks.